 Image: City Island Nautical Museum.

 When the weather warms up, thoughts turn to the outdoors, the water, the smell of the breeze over the ocean.
-A perfect time to visit the City Island Nautical Museum, which opens up again for the season in May.
+A perfect time to visit the City Island Nautical Museum, which opens up again for the season each May.
 Accessible only by a small bridge leading into City Island, the whole area will make feel like you’ve left the city behind and somehow entered a small New England fishing village.

 The museum itself focuses on City’s Island’s nautical past and its ties to the sea.
 Its boat-building history exhibit, for instance, explores the island’s heritage as a major center for wooden boatbuilding at the turn of the 20th century.
 Told through photographs, the exhibit shows the boatbuilding yards and the craftsmen, the intricate construction, and the boats that were built.
 Military vessels and the 12-meter sloops that defended the America’s Cup are also highlighted.
 (Fun Fact: all the winning boats until the 1980s were built on City Island.)